What is the Zen Trade?

 Does Zen trading mean that you have to know it better than others most of the time?
 No, Zen traders need quite some trades to enter some huge winners.

-So, don't be astonished that our free newsletter doesn't present infallible trading signals!
+So, don't be astonished that our free Momo Trade newsletter doesn't present infallible trading signals!
 Instead it digs out interesting market situations, possibly working software systems, and alternative trading methods.

-You can also download our .pdf with the Trend Sigma trading method in detail plus about 100 unconventional trading systems for rethinking the whole thing and staying open minded.
+You can also download some ebooks with momentum trading methods in detail plus about 100 unconventional trading systems for rethinking the whole thing and staying open minded.

 Privacy is guaranteed and you can cancel the free subscription at any time.